tavily-ai/langchain-tavily/README.md

 - `urls` (required): A list of URLs to extract content from.
 - Both `extract_depth` and `include_images` can also be set during invokation

-NOTE: The optional arguments are available for ReAct agents to dynamically set, if you set a argument during instantiation and then invoke the tool with a different value, the tool will use the value you passed during invokation.
-To read more about ReAct agents, check out the [ReAct agent](https://python.langchain.com/v0.1/docs/modules/agents/agent_types/react/) documentation.
+NOTE: The optional arguments are available for agents to dynamically set, if you set a argument during instantiation and then invoke the tool with a different value, the tool will use the value you passed during invokation.

 ```python
 # Extract content from a URL